anyone-protocol/AnyoneVPN/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

 **What Custom Configuration Do You Use?**
-If applicable, how did you set up AnyoneBot?
+If applicable, how did you set up Anyone VPN?
 Did you configure some settings?

 **Screenshots**
 If applicable, add screenshots to help explain your problem.